run-llama/create-llama/README.md

 ✔ Would you like to add another data source? › No
-✔ Would you like to use LlamaParse (improved parser for RAG - requires API key)? … no / yes ✔ Would you like to use a vector database? › No, just store the data in the file system ?
+✔ Would you like to use LlamaParse (improved parser for RAG - requires API key)? … no / yes ✔ Would you like to use a vector database? › No, just store the data in the file system ✔ Would you like to build an agent using tools?
+If so, select the tools here, otherwise just press enter › Weather ?
 How would you like to proceed? › - Use arrow-keys.
 Return to submit.
    Just generate code (~1 sec)
 ❯  Start in VSCode (~1 sec)